Back to Blog

 GLP-1 (glucagon-like peptide-1) is a hormone your gut releases after meals.
 It stimulates insulin secretion, suppresses glucagon, slows gastric emptying, and signals satiety to the brain.
 In type 2 diabetes, GLP-1 signaling is diminished, which contributes to the blood sugar problem.

 Tirzepatide is technically a dual GIP/GLP-1 agonist, not a pure GLP-1.
-In practice it tends to produce the most weight loss of the class.
+In practice it tends to produce the most weight loss of the currently-approved class.
+Retatrutide and CagriSema, both in late development, may push results further.

 What they're actually used for